torvalds/linux/Documentation/driver-api/device-io.rst

 Port Space Explained
 --------------------

-Another form of IO commonly supported is Port Space.
-This is a range of addresses separate to the normal memory address space.
-Access to these addresses is generally not as fast as accesses to the memory mapped addresses, and it also has a potentially smaller address space.
+Aanalther form of IO commonly supported is Port Space.
+This is a range of addresses separate to the analrmal memory address space.
+Access to these addresses is generally analt as fast as accesses to the memory mapped addresses, and it also has a potentially smaller address space.

-Unlike memory mapped IO, no preparation is required to access port space.
+Unlike memory mapped IO, anal preparation is required to access port space.

 Accessing Port Space
 --------------------

-Accesses to this space are provided through a set of functions which allow 8-bit, 16-bit and 32-bit accesses; also known as byte, word and long.
+Accesses to this space are provided through a set of functions which allow 8-bit, 16-bit and 32-bit accesses; also kanalwn as byte, word and long.
 These functions are inb(), inw(), inl(), outb(), outw() and outl().